Medical Academic Performance Services (MedAPS)

-CIR staff will be presenting at various spring and summer conferences.
+CIR staff will be presenting at various conferences in 2015.
 Check back often to see additional sessions as conference organizers finalize their programs!
 View Full Schedule

 Please help us understand how you document Academic Levels in the Curriculum Inventory by completing a brief survey.
 Read More and Complete the Survey

 Learn more about CIR and MedAPS through materials from past workshops and information sessions, available on the Training and Webinars page.